csswizardry/csswizardry.github.com/_posts/2023-10-17-the-three-c-concatenate-compress-cache.md

   revalidating the file once its `max-age` is met.
 You can _only_ add this directive to responses that are fingerprinted (e.g. `main.af8a22.css`)

-All static assets—provided they _are_ fingerprinted—can safely carry such an aggressive `Cache-Control` header as they’re very easy to cache bust.
+All static assets — provided they _are_ fingerprinted — can safely carry such an aggressive `Cache-Control` header as they’re very easy to cache bust.
 Which brings me nicely on to…